Instituto Pedro Nunes: IPN laboratories and departments

 IPN helps start-ups with technical guidance in the establishment and early stages of business development, tutorial follow-up for developing business plans, support for attracting investment and securing funding, intellectual property and legal assistance (e.g. technology transfer contracts and the registration of patents or trademarks), access to and contact with various national and international research centres, knowledge institutions and sources of funding.
-IPN has 6.200 m2 for business incubation and acceleration space installations and IPN-Incubator won in 2010 the 1st place in the world award for "Best Science-Based Incubator”.
-The figures that made this result possible are the following:
+IPN has 6.200 m2 for business incubation and acceleration space installations.
+The figures are the following: